bunnysayzz/POS/README.md

 1. Input the item code of the product being sold.
 2. Input the quantity of the product being sold.
 3. Repeat steps 1 and 2 for all products being sold.
-4. When finished inputting products, enter "exit" to calculate the total cost of the transaction.
+4. When finished inputting products, enter "print" to calculate the total cost of the transaction.

-   > Note: The system reads the product information from a text file (`products.txt`) in the following format: `itemCode,productName,productPrice`
+   > Note: The system reads the product information from a image file in the following format: `itemCode,productName,productPrice`

 5. The system outputs the transaction information to the console.